home-assistant/home-assistant.io/source/_components/device_tracker.google_maps.markdown

 The `google_maps` platform allows you to detect presence using the unofficial API of [Google Maps Location Sharing](https://myaccount.google.com/locationsharing).

 You first need to create an additional Google account, and share your location with that account.
 This platform will use that account to fetch the location of your device(s).
-You have to setup sharing trough the Google Maps app on your mobile phone.
+You have to setup sharing through the Google Maps app on your mobile phone.
 You can find more information [here](https://support.google.com/accounts?p=location_sharing).

 This platform will create a file named `google_maps_location_sharing.conf` where it caches your login session.